dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 sycophant.
 As useful as they may be, if their values are baseless, their lack of ethical fortitude will eventually render moot any potential gain their servile calculations may appear to offer.

-  - the receptive: for the waves rolling in, the receptive are the forces (of the shore) acting on each to deconstruct their form and to eventually pull them back out to sea.

-Hexagrams 1, 2, 11, and 12 are located in the four corners of
-the grid.

 <a name="rationalize-your-exegesis" />